mikkelrom/mikkelrom.com/src/posts/the-levels-of-caching.md

 [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var)

 ## Local-storage

 Local-storage is great for storing small amounts of data on the client.

 ### Persistence

 The data is persisted, so it can "survive" a page-refresh.
 It will be deleted when the user chooses to ["Clear browsing data"](https://support.google.com/accounts/answer/32050).
-It can also be deleted programmatically in JS.
+It can also be deleted programmatically in JS or manually through browser devtools.

 ### Use-case

-This could be used for saving a personal non-critical user preference such as "gallery list view".
-This would be okay not to persist in the URL for example, since it's a matter of taste and a thing such as view-mode also depends on the users screensize.
+This could be used for saving a anonymized user preference such as "gallery list view".

 ### Example